jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 The issue with examples like this being included on documentation sites is that it runs the risk of being copied and pasted as an example, and then becoming habits in that codebase.

-Other benefits native elements can offer would also have to be manually handled, for example `<fieldset>` can take a `disabled` attribute, which would make all child input controls disabled.
+Other benefits native elements can offer would also have to be manually handled; for example, `<fieldset>` can take a `disabled` attribute, which would make all child input controls disabled.

 ### Other form element tips